Abdullah-GTR/1stMVC/README.md

-# MOvie Watch
+# Movie Watch
-Its a movie site where you can watch movies its not complete yet I'm working on it
+It's a movie site where you can watch movies it's not complete yet I'm working on it